 If you have a wholefood shop within easy distance you can probably buy an unsweetened muesli base, or you can buy the grains and other ingredients and make it at home.
 This is only a guide: you can add or subtract as you like.

-This recipe is taken from Delia Smith's Complete Cookery Course Serves 2 (or more)
+This recipe is from Delia's Complete Cookery Course.
+Serves 2 (or more)